Melania Trump returns to border state amid separation outcry

 Associated Press

-PHOENIX (AP) - Melania Trump made a second trip to a border state Thursday to meet face to face with those dealing with her husband's hard-line immigration policies.
-This time, she chose less controversial apparel.
+PHOENIX (AP) - First lady Melania Trump made a second visit to a border state Thursday, meeting face to face with people directly affected by her husband's hard-line immigration policies.
+This time, she chose less controversial apparel than her last trip, which was overshadowed by a jacket.

-"I'm here to support you and give my help, whatever I can" on "behalf of children and the families," Mrs. Trump said as she sat down with officials at a U.S. Border Patrol facility in Tucson, Arizona, her first stop.
+"I'm here to support you and give my help, whatever I can" on "behalf of children and the families," Mrs. Trump said as she sat down with officials at a U.S. Border Patrol facility in Tucson, Arizona, the first stop of her trip.
+She later traveled to Phoenix, where she visited a complex that is housing dozens of migrant children separated from their parents.

-It was the first lady's second trip to a border state amid an ongoing outcry over her husband's now-suspended policy of separating migrant children from their families when they cross the border illegally.
-Many have yet to be reunited.
+It was the first lady's second trip to a border state amid an ongoing outcry over President Donald Trump's now-suspended policy of separating migrant children from their families when they cross the border illegally.
+Many were placed hundreds of miles away from one another and have been struggling to be reunited.

-"She cares about children deeply and when the news started to hit, I think she was very concerned and wanted to make sure the kids are being well taken care of," spokeswoman Stephanie Grisham said on the flight.
+"She cares about children deeply and when the news started to hit, I think she was very concerned and wanted to make sure the kids are being well taken care of," Mrs. Trump's spokeswoman, Stephanie Grisham, said on the flight to Arizona.
 "She doesn't like to see parents and kids separated."

 Mrs. Trump made the trip in a risk-averse ensemble of a black sweater and white slacks.

-The first lady's first trip to the region had been overshadowed by a jacket she wore on the way to and from the border town of McAllen, Texas, that had a baffling message on the back: "I really don't care, do u?"
+The first lady's first trip to the region, a week ago Thursday, had been overshadowed by a jacket she wore to and from the border town of McAllen, Texas, that had a baffling message on the back: "I really don't care, do u?"

 The choice ignited the internet and spawned a slew of memes about what the first lady, a former model, may have meant.
 Her spokeswoman said it was just a jacket, with no hidden message.
-But the first lady's husband, President Donald Trump, undercut the no-message message by tweeting that his wife was saying she really doesn't care about the "fake news" media.
+But the first lady's husband undercut the no-message message by tweeting that she was saying she really doesn't care about the "fake news" media.

-On Thursday, Mrs. Trump visited what officials described as a short-term holding center for migrant minors in Tucson and then traveled to Phoenix, where she was expected to visit a Department of Health and Human Services facility.
+On Thursday, Mrs. Trump visited what officials described as a short-term holding center for migrant children in Tucson and then traveled to Phoenix, where she visited Southwest Key Campbell, which receives grant money from the Department of Health and Human Services.
+A total of 121 children are being held at the facility, including 81 who had been separated from their parents.

-She attended a roundtable and toured an intake facility in Tucson, about an hour from the U.S.-Mexico border.
+Mrs. Trump visited three classrooms, including one day care room with nine babies or toddlers.
+Another classroom had five cribs lined up against a wall.

+A staffer at the facility said the children had been there, on average, 48 days.

-Grisham said the first lady "really wants to learn" about the border processes making news around the world.
+Grisham said the first lady wanted to learn about the border processes making news around the world.

 Protesters spent Thursday morning outside a facility for detained children in Tucson that's operated by the nonprofit Southwest Key.
 But Mrs. Trump instead met with the U.S. Customs and Border Protection, the agency that oversees the Border Patrol and customs officers.

-Anticipating a possible trip to Phoenix, protesters also gathered outside a Southwest Key facility in the city's west side.
+Anticipating a trip to Phoenix, protesters also gathered outside the Southwest Key facility in the city's west side.
+A few dozen protesters ran along the first lady's motorcade as it departed.

+Maria Castro, a community organizer with Puente Arizona, an advocacy group, said Mrs. Trump was not welcome in Phoenix and accused the first lady of having made a mockery of the situation with her jacket last week.

+Castro said her group was pushing for the immediate reunification of separated families, for an end to Trump's immigration policies and for the abolishing of Immigration and Customs Enforcement, the agency in charge of deportations.

 The president last week signed an executive order to halt the separation of families at the border, at least for a few weeks, but the order did not address the reunification of families already separated.